LucasRSteimetz/Task_Tracker_CLI/README.md

 #### list

-You can list all the task by simply giving the list command or you can add three different status: todo, in-progress or done.
+You can list all the tasks by simply giving the list command or you can add three different status: todo, in-progress or done.

 ```
 node test_tracker.js list status